How to Build a Proactive Customer Service Culture

 Step 3.
 Map your customer journey

-Create a visual representation of every experience your customers have with you from first engagement into your long-term relationship.
+Develop a visual map of every customer interaction, from the first engagement to the long-term relationship.

 At first glance, a customer’s journey is pretty straight forward.
 You offer something.
 They buy it.
 But once you get into the details, customer journeys are quite complex and come in many shapes and sizes.